 Her closest goal: to produce a successful documentary.

-Tanita Ojo-Baptiste, Associate Producer of “What’s Up”
+Tanita Ojo-Baptiste, Senior Trainer and Associate Producer of “What’s Up”

 Caroline Clarke, Project Coordinator and PA to Bob Clarke